outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply sources of ambiguity as possible interfaces and variables
         - if an ambiguity is maintained, the measurement/metrics of the ambiguous alternatives are wrong, or the assumption that they were similar alternatives is wrong, or the assumption that a selection should be made is wrong, or the assumption that either is correct (as opposed to neither) is wrong, or the question being asked about their similarities/differences in metrics is wrong, or the optimal alternative is a combination of alternatives or different option from either alternative, or its a structure of randomness or equivalence, or change types are involved which are not measurable or which dont have a measurable impact in that system/interface, or it can support enough change types of a unique conceptual foundation that it qualifies as an interface
         - if it doesnt resolve, it can be a set of interchangeables forming an interaction layer, which can act as an interface, like how 'variables' & 'state' are both structures of change that would seem like ambiguous alternatives under the wrong measurements
-      - some functions like 'learn (as in update/improve on a metric)' are more useful than others, bc of their alignment with & relevance to problem-solving intents like 'improve an existing solution'
+      - some specific functions like 'learn (as in update/improve on a metric)' as opposed to general function (like 'change') are more useful than others, bc of their alignment with & relevance to problem-solving intents like 'improve an existing solution'
         - existing solutions always exist or can be adjacently derived, such as 'try every combination or possibility', and these can be used as a standard or base solution to apply improvements to
         - 'updating to improve a metric' can take the form of 'moving/changing a structure toward a solution position/structure' having a 'state sequence'
         - there may be multiple solutions in the space in which case determining the most adjacent solution, ambiguous alternative solutions, solutions for different optimization metrics, and the most optimal solution for the original metric are relevant sub-queries, and only framing it in terms of 'connecting two states' is not useful as it will miss the other possibly optimal states to aim for